 JAMMS (Journalism as Music, Multimedia and Songwriting)

 JAMMS is a 25-50 hourexperiential program for teens and young adults of diverse faiths, cultures, and ethnicities to discover common ground through dialogue and creative collaboration.
-Participants engage in facilitated discussion on topics related to culture, race, religion, gender roles, and current events and how these issues influence their self-perception and their perception of others.
+Participants engage in facilitated conversations on topics related to culture, race, religion, gender roles, and current events and how these issues influence their self-perception and their perception of others.
 Guided through honest and respectful communication, the open exchange of ideas, and group decision-making, participants work together to write and record a song and produce a video that addresses an issue that is important to them collectively.
 Through the creative process youth are empowered with a clearer understanding and appreciation of their similarities and differences, more confidence in their own identities, and greater respect for that of others.
 They gain skills to help them constructively manage issues of bullying, social tensions, and cultural conflict in school, in their communities, and in society.

 JAMMS is produced in partnership with high schools, colleges, community organizations, and religious institutions, and is open to musicians and non-musicians alike.
 The program is lead by professional musicians, multimedia producers, and educators trained as MIC facilitators.
 Contact us to learn how you can bring JAMMS to your school or community.